 Little children cry when their toys break because they know intrinsically that brokenness is wrong.
 Yet we teach our children not to throw the toy in anger, but to work through the emotions that plague their little hearts with compassion and love.
 We might help them repair the toy, or even buy a new one, but most of our energy is not focused on fixing the problem as much as it is guiding our children in how to work through the disappointment of brokenness in a constructive manner.

 Yet, when we face adult brokenness, how do we respond?
 The car mechanic is dishonest, so we let everyone know that they are not to be trusted.
 We get cut off on the road, and we honk our horns.
-We see a person that has been difficult at the store and we quickly dash into the next section to avoid contact.
-A social media post gets misinterpreted and we harbor resentment and anger.
+We see a person who has been difficult at the store, and we quickly dash into the next section to avoid contact.
+A social media post gets misinterpreted, and we harbor resentment and anger.
 Our Church isn’t operating how we think it should, so we pull our tithing.

-Dear people of God, we can still approach brokenness with sorrow and regret without an outpour of unkindness in our heart.
-Kindness is not just the outward act, but an intrinsic reaction.
+Dear people of God, we can still approach brokenness with sorrow and regret without an outpour of unkindness in our hearts.
+Kindness is not just an outward act, but an intrinsic reaction.
 When done right, kindness changes everything.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.Galatians 5:22-23 (ESV)

 Little children, let us not love in word or talk but in deed and in truth.1 John 3:18 (ESV)

 You brood of vipers!
 How can you speak good things, when you are evil?
 For out of the abundance of the heart the mouth speaks.Matthew 12:34 (ESV)